Abolfazl2647/rn-redux-boilerplate/README.md

 this is just a boilerplate of adding redux into react projects it dose not mean other structures are right or wonrg but this is my point of view.

+after download the package go to downloaded repo and in your terminal wirte
+### `npm install`
+then hit Enter.

 ## What is Added ?